okeschwien/okeschwien-de/README.md

-# Website: okeschwien.de
+# Website: okeschwien.com

-This is the source code for [okeschwien.de](https://www.okeschwien.de).
+This is the source code for [okeschwien.com](https://www.okeschwien.com).
-Mainly built with React (CRA) and Emotion CSS.
+Built with React, Emotion CSS and particles-js.